hindu-comm/weblogs/manasataramgini/2004/08/2004-08-19_the-death-of-chingiz-khakhan.md

 as they marched which was found on a parchment in a Mongolian monastery:

-*“In the times gone thou swept like falcon before us; today a car bears thee on as it rumbles; O you my khan\!
+*“In the times gone thou swept like falcon before us; today a car bears thee on as it rumbles; O you my khan!
-Hast you indeed left us, wives and children and the Quriltai of thy empire, O you my khan\!
+Hast you indeed left us, wives and children and the Quriltai of thy empire, O you my khan!
 Sweeping forward as a golden eagle on its prey did you lead us in strife,
-but now you have stumbled, and are down like a colt broken in its charge, O you my khan\!
+but now you have stumbled, and are down like a colt broken in its charge, O you my khan!
 O Lion of the great god Tengri, Boddhisatva on Earth, numerous clans of your Mongol nation are wailing for you.
 The rivers, thy birth land all seem to be waiting for you,
 your commanders Bogorju and Muqali \[Footnote 1\] are waiting for you.
-O you my Khan\!
+O you my Khan!
 your standard of Yak tails (sülde), your drums and trumpets and thy golden house are waiting for you, O you my Khan.”*